 12 Liberty University

-Founded by conservative Christian tycoon Jerry Falwell, Liberty University is currently the world’s largest Christian university and one of the nation’s biggest virtual campuses.
+Founded by conservative Christian tycoon Jerry Falwell, Liberty University is currently one of the nation’s biggest virtual campuses.
 The school offers almost 300 degrees, including a marketing master’s degree that can be earned exclusively online.
 Liberty’s program offers students a handful of “cognates,” or concentrations, within the field of marketing.
 These include digital marketing and advertising, project management, public relations, and sports marketing and media; every student must pick a concentration.
 Students learn the basics of marketing and develop their abilities in interpersonal communication, time management, and public relations.
 The business school at the Lynchburg institution is also distinct from others because it sees its role as “building up Champions for Christ.”

 Liberty’s master’s of science in marketing follows a 36-credit curriculum, and participants select from three classes in their area of concentration.
 A capstone project concludes the program.
 Students must pass all of their classes with a “C” or higher.
 Educators deliver coursework asynchronously.
 Typical students earn their degrees in four semesters (two years), but Liberty allows distance learners to take as many as five years to graduate.

 Liberty allows students to transfer up to half of their credits into the program from an approved college or university.
 The school also awards credit for work experience through its college level examination program.
 Fees are higher for online students than they are for on-campus students.
 Prerequisites include 27 credits in an undergrad business program, including an ethics class.

 Liberty University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 13 Nova Southeastern University